BlogGuides & TipsPractical Information

 • Lightweight, loose-fitting long tops

-• Trousers or long skirts for medinas
+• Trousers or long skirts for medinas and rural areas

-• Comfortable walking sandals and closed shoes
+• Comfortable walking sandals and one pair of closed shoes

-• Swimwear (coastal hotels and riads)
+• Swimwear (coastal hotels and riad pools)

 🧴 Essentials

-• Insect repellent for rural areas
+• Insect repellent for rural and southern areas

-• Reusable water bottle + purification tablets
+• Reusable water bottle + purification tablets as backup

-• Stomach medication & oral rehydration sachets
+• Stomach medication and oral rehydration sachets

 🚧